Budapest is a large city and the walking distances between sights are quite long.

 These lines are marked in black in the timetables section of the website bkk.hu/en/timetables.

-The frequency of night bus lines is 30-60 minutes, except for night bus 6, which runs once every 7-15 minutes.
+The frequency of the night bus lines is 30-60 minutes, except for the night bus 6, which runs once every 7-15 minutes.

 A map of all night buses can be found on this page: bkk.hu/night-time-public-transport.

-Fares are the same as for daytime lines.
+Fares are the same as for daytime buses.